 Robert Galbraith, research analyst, joined PAI in 2011.
 Rob is a graduate of SUNY Fredonia and is also a co-founder and board member of the Farmer Pirates Cooperative, a cooperative of urban farms in Buffalo that shares land, equipment, and resources.

 Gin Armstrong, research analyst, joined PAI in 2013.
-Before joining PAI Gin worked as Chief Operating Officer of City Bikes and as a researcher at Media Matters for America.
 She is a graduate of George Mason University’s Institute for Conflict Analysis and Resolution and Roanoke College.

 Aaron Bartley is a co-founder of People United for Sustainable Housing, Inc. (PUSH), a community action organization working to address issues of poverty and declining neighborhood conditions on Buffalo’s West Side.
 As a student at Harvard Law School, Aaron was granted the university’s inaugural Gary Bellow Award for Public Service for his role in initiating the Harvard Living Wage Campaign, which resulted in $10 million annual wage and benefit gains for 2000 low-income workers at the university.
 Following law school graduation, Aaron continued to organize low-income workers in Boston with the Service Employees International Union.
 Through his campaign work, he has appeared in many major media outlets including the New York Times, CNN, NPR and the Wall Street Journal.

 Faisal Chaudhry is a student at Harvard University working on a JD-PhD degree in history and law, with a specific interest in legal and economic change and the relationship between legal and other sources of social norms in the Indian subcontinent between the late 18th and late 19th century.
 Chaudhry is also interested in practice areas relating to civil legal services and labor rights issues.